Last Updated on

-The Gerberian Shepsky also has a dense, double-layered, waterproof coat that is soft and fluffy.
+They also have a dense, double-layered, waterproof coat that is soft and fluffy.

 Its coat colors can range from black, brown with black, red, blue, and white, to brown and white, cream, salt and pepper, golden, light brown, and gray and brown.